 - One unvaccinated college student exposes thousands to measles on California public transit.

-does not correlate with increased sexual activity.
+- The Department of Obvious Research reports that the HPV vaccine does not correlate with increased sexual activity.
 Like we needed a study for that.
 (Oh, wait: I guess we do.)

 - Measles outbreak at a Texas church with a history of promoting faith healing over vaccination.
 Their statement in response to the outbreak does not inspire confidence.